mzst123/Xdrip-Lipo-Board/README.md

 # Xdrip Lipo Board PCB
 Xdrip on a printed circuit board!

+The design files are in the folder "Eagle PCB Files"

-You can order the PCB directly here: https://oshpark.com/shared_projects/IuYnoGB9
+Or you can order the PCB directly [here](https://oshpark.com/shared_projects/IuYnoGB9)

+For other versions of this project check out the folder "Other Versions"

 ## Features: